saikotek/docs/pages/web_cloud/web_hosting/ssl_dv/guide.en-gb.md

 In the new window that pops up, click `Confirm`{.action} to be redirected to the purchase order for your Sectigo DV SSL certificate.

-Proceed with the order until payment is received in order to validate the request to create the Sectigo DV SSL certificate for your domain/subdomain on your Web Hosting plan.
+Proceed with the order until payment is received in order to validate the request to create the Sectigo DV SSL certificate for your domain/subdomain on your web hosting plan.

 > [!alert]
 >